 In addition to the operating payment to Amtrak, the state will also fund the administration and marketing of the Pacific Surfliner service.
-The FY 2020-21 administrative funding is proposed at \$6,830,782.
-Included in this amount is \$5,852,282 for managing agency administrative salaries at fully burdened rates.
-Four additional full-time administrative positions are requested including a Deputy Managing Director, Project Manager, Transportation Funding Analyst and Accounting Analyst Associate, bringing the total staffing level to 18 full-time positions.
+The FY 2019-20 administrative budget is proposed at \$6,404,481.
+Included in this amount is \$5,425,981 for managing agency administrative salaries at fully burdened rates.
+One additional full-time project manager position and on additional transportation funding analyst position is requested bringing the total staffing level to 16 full-time positions, plus one part-time extra help position.
 The managing agency overhead is assumed at the current rate, as well as administrative employee performance-based salary increases consistent with OCTA's proposed FY 2020-21 budget and personnel and salary resolution.